logo

 Chicago School of Professional Psychology

-The Chicago School of Professional Psychology (the Chicago School) offers an online Doctor of Education (EdD) in Educational Psychology and Technology.
+The Chicago School of Professional Psychology (TCSPP) offers a part-time online Doctor of Education (EdD) in Educational Psychology and Technology that takes three years to complete.
 The curriculum prepares students to bridge the gap between research and professional practice, being able to identify and assess teaching and learning challenges and adjust curricula to better address students’ learning needs.
 The online program attracts working mid-career teachers, school administrators, curriculum specialists, counselors, corporate training directors, and other related professionals.
-Three concentrations are offered to students: Higher Education Learning and Technology, K-12 Education Learning and Technology, and Instructional Design.
+Three concentrations are offered to students: Higher Education Learning and Technology; K-12 Education Learning and Technology; and Instructional Design.
 Coursework includes Cognition across the Lifespan and Technology’s Impact; Proseminar in Technology and Education; and Integrating Technology in Learning Systems.
-A total of 60 credits are required for the degree, as well as two on-campus residencies of two-and-a-half days each.
-Part-time students can expect to earn their degree in three years, but five years is the maximum time allowed to complete the coursework.
+A total of 60 credits are required for the degree, as well as two on-campus residency sessions which last three and a half days.

 Eastern Washington University